World War II by country: Uruguay

 Uruguay was neutral for most of World War II but eventually joined the Allies.
 It declared its neutrality on September 4, 1939, although President Alfredo Baldomir was poorly disposed towards the Axis powers.
 Uruguay's neutrality included a 500 km exclusion zone extending from its coast, established as part of the Declaration of Panama.

 Neither side of the conflict acknowledged the exclusion zone, and in December, British warships and the German warship fought the Battle of the River Plate in the zone.
 This prompted a joint protest from several Latin American nations to both sides.
 (Admiral Graf Spee took refuge in Uruguay's capital, Montevideo, claiming sanctuary in a neutral port, but was later ordered out.)
 In early 1942, President Baldomir broke off diplomatic relations with the Axis Powers.
 On 15 February 1945, near the end of the war, Uruguay dropped its neutrality and joined the Allies, and declaring war on Germany and Japan.

+Reichsommissariat Ukraine

+The Reichskommissariat Ukraine (RKU; lit.
+'Reich Commissariat of Ukraine') was an administrative entity of the Reich Ministry for the Occupied Eastern Territories of Nazi Germany from 1941 to 1944.
+It served as the German civilian occupation regime in the Ukrainian SSR and parts of the Byelorussian SSR, Russian SFSR, and eastern Poland during the Eastern Front of World War II.

+Reichskommissariat Ukraine was established after the early success of the Wehrmachts Operation Barbarossa for territory under the military administration of Army Group South Rear Area.
+The German civil administration was based in Rovno (Rivne) with Erich Koch serving as the only Reichskommissar during its existence.